oddlama/vane/README.md

 of resources and would require an unproportional amount of maintenance, both in the implementation and server administration.

+#### Q: Players can't build when theya are not in the admin group

+**A:** They probably are in the spawn protection area, which by default is 64 block radius around (0,0).
+You can adjust the radius or disable it in `vane-admin/config.yml`.

 ### Acknowledgements & 3rd-party software

 I would like to thank the following projects and people maintaining them: